NVIDIA/hpc-container-maker/docs/recipes.md

 Building blocks and primitives are implemented using the Python `__str__` function, so it is possible to simply call a building block or primitive in string context, e.g., `print()`.
-See [/docs/misc_api.md] for additional APIs that are useful for this use case.
+There are [additional APIs](/docs/misc_api.md) that are useful for this use case, e.g., to set the configuration specification output format.

 ```python
 #!/usr/bin/env python